ahawkins/hawkins.io/blog/_posts/2012-07-14-rack_from_the_beginning.md

 }
 ```

-You may have noticed that the `env` doesn't do any fancy parasing.
+You may have noticed that the `env` doesn't do any fancy parsing.
 The
 query string wasn't a hash.
 It was the string.
-The `env` is like raw
+The `env` is raw
 data.
 I like this design principle a lot.
 Rack is very simple to
 understand and use.
 If you wanted you could only work with hashes and
 triplets.
-However that's just annoying.
+However that's just tedious.
 Complex applications need
 abstractions.
 Enter `Rack::Request` and `Rack::Response`.

 ## Abstractions

 `Rack::Request` is an abstraction around the `env` hash.
 It provides
-access to thinks like cookies, POST params, and other common things.
+access to thinks like cookies, POST paramters, and other common things.
 It
-takes the bolier plate code out.
+removes boiler plate code.
 Here's an example.

 ```ruby
 class HelloWorldApp